pcambra/ember-in-viewport/README.md

   Set to false to have no listeners registered.
 Useful if you have components that function with either viewport listening on or off.

-- `viewportUseRAF: boolean`

-  Default: Depends on browser

-  As it's name suggests, if this is `true` and the IntersectionObserver API is not available in the target browser, the Mixin will use `requestAnimationFrame` instead of the Ember run loop.
-Unless you want to force enabling or disabling this, you won't need to override this option.

-- `viewportSpy: boolean`

-  Default: `false`

-  When `true`, the Mixin will continually watch the `Component` and re-fire hooks whenever it enters or leaves the viewport.
-Because this is expensive, this behaviour is opt-in.
-When false, the Mixin will only watch the `Component` until it enters the viewport once, and then it sets `viewportEntered` to `true` (permanently), and unbinds listeners.
-This reduces the load on the Ember run loop and your application.

 - `viewportUseIntersectionObserver: boolean`

   Default: Depends on browser